 On holiday and festival weekends, rates at most places go up $10 to $50 per night.

 For more about town, see Four seasons of Grand Marais.

-How to get a deal : Don't forget to ask if you can get an AAA discount.
-And if business is slow, many motel proprietors will give you an extra-good rate.
+How to get a deal: Don't forget to ask if you can get an AAA discount.
+And usually, you'll get a discount for a stay of five days or more.

 Motel rooms are basic but as nice as they come.
 I like No. 105, which has a big juniper bush in front of its window so is a little more private.
 No. 106 is at the end, farthest from the highway.

 The cabins are back from the highway on the tree-shaded property and are just as tidy, with somewhat stodgy decor.
 There's a fire pit guests can use.

 Off-season rates are $10 to $30 lower, and Lund may shave off even more if business is slow.
 Call Ron Lund at 218-387-2155.